Post Rock District 4-H Events

 Summer Job Opportunities

-4-H Program Assistant, Seasonal – Beloit, KS: Post Rock District is currently accepting applications for a seasonal 4-H Program Assistant.
-The primary season of employment is throughout spring and summer 2025.
-The 4-H Program Assistant is responsible for assisting with the planning and implementation of the Post Rock District 4-H Youth Development Program.
+4-H Program Assistant, Mitchell County: The 4-H Program Assistant is responsible for assisting with the planning and implementation of the Post Rock District 4-H Youth Development Program.
 An area of focus for this position will be the Mitchell County Fair’s 4-H events and activities.
-K-State Research and Extension’s Post Rock District serves Jewell, Lincoln, Mitchell, Osborne, and Smith Counties.
-Position is open until filled.
-Applicant screening begins immediately.
-A criminal background check is required.
-K-State Research and Extension Post Rock District is an equal opportunity provider and employer.
+Learn more online at Post Rock District Career Opportunities website.

 Archery Qualifier in Post Rock District